photography-ncbs/competition/2019/art_that_envelope_us.md

 *Voting phase        : 20th Aug - 23rd Aug*

-*Results will be declared by the end of July*
+*Results will be declared by the end of August*

       *total number of entries:
       *Number of judges contacted :